 Ask anyone who grows grapes and they’ll tell you that roots are important.
-In our case they run very deep, as the Fitzpatrick’s respect for the land over four generations in the Okanagan has led to the establishment of four unique vineyard sites totaling 150 acres on bench lands overlooking the lakes of the Valley.
+In our case they run very deep, as the Fitzpatrick’s respect for the land over four generations in the Okanagan has led to the establishment of three unique vineyard sites totaling 110 acres on bench lands overlooking the lakes of the Valley.

-Located in Kelowna, CedarCreek was once owned by the pioneering viticulturist J.W.
-Hughes who planted grapes in the 1930s.
+Located in Kelowna, CedarCreek vineyards were planted in the 1930s.
 Purchased by Senator Fitzpatrick in 1986, it is now home to the winery, wineshop, Terrace Restaurant and 50 acres of Pinot Noir, Merlot, Chardonnay, Pinot Gris, Gewürztraminer, Riesling and Ehrenfelser.
 This northerly site, consisting of clay, loam and some sandy soil, is ideally suited for Pinot Noir and the white aromatics.

 Near Osoyoos, Desert Ridge is adjacent to a property where the first table grapes were grown in the late 1930s.
 Sixty years later, the same stony soil has given way to 25 acres of Bordeaux reds; specifically Merlot, Cabernet Sauvignon, Cabernet Franc, Malbec and Petit Verdot.